 It should be noted that on the steering axle suspension there is only one

 - (1) height control valve, and on the driving axle suspension there are two - (2) height control valves, a left and right hand.
-Refer to schematic drawing of air control kit on page 11 and 12.

 PRE-OPERATIONAL CHECK LIST

 Before vehicle is placed into service, the following steps should be taken.